top of page

 8733-563573RepBk.jpg

-The 1986 version of the Glossy All Star set contained 22 card.
+The 1986 version of the Glossy All Star set contained 22 cards.
 All 18 starters from the 1985 All Star game are featured, as well as each manager and a team photo of each squad.

 Vending Box.jpg